 It is to be noted that rodents on calorie restricted diets had unlimited access to water and mineral supplements – that is, the rodents were adequately hydrated.
 As stated above, drinking water that contains magnesium and bicarbonate stabilizes parathyroid hormone concentrations in humans.
 It is of interest that, as far as the author is aware, the first patents granted in the World for specifically increasing lifespan in humans were granted in the USA for a water solution of magnesium and bicarbonate.31

 So, how do we slow the aging process in humans as much as possible so that degenerative diseases are minimized?
 Let’s make a start.
-Don’t consume excess amounts of foods that are high in calories, such as starch-rich, sugar-rich and lipid-rich foods, which produce large concentrations of carbon dioxide when being metabolized.
+Don’t consume excess amounts of foods that are high in calories, such as starch-rich and sugar-rich foods, which produce large concentrations of carbon dioxide when being metabolized.
 Take advice from qualified nutritionists (not from commercial food and supplement packaging or advertising) and consume foods that produce low carbon dioxide concentrations and low hydrogen ion concentrations in the body.
 Avoid smoking (smoking decreases carbon dioxide removal from the lungs) and avoid excess alcohol consumption (alcohol acidifies body cells, causes a loss of magnesium from mitochondria, affects the structure of water molecules in the body, and is a diuretic leading to dehydration of the body).11 Avoid excess coffee consumption – coffee is a diuretic.
 All green plants contain magnesium because magnesium atoms are the central atoms in chlorophyll molecules and chlorophyll molecules are essential for photosynthesis.
 Incorporate green leafy salads and low-calorie foods into your diet.
 [What does Jonathan the 187 year old tortoise eat?
 Fresh green grass growing in volcanic basalt soil that is high in magnesium of course!]
 Drink plenty of water, about two liters per day.
 If possible, drink water containing relevant magnesium and bicarbonate concentrations (more than 30 milligrams magnesium per liter).
 Magnesium and bicarbonate in drinking water are bioavailable in mammals; that is, they are absorbed into the body and not passed in feces.